sproutcore/guides/source/state_charts.md

 #### Avoid `set`

-Avoid setting properties on storyboards and states, especially from outside the storyboard.
+Avoid setting properties on state managers and states, especially from outside the state manager.
 Setting objects (like the `currentPost`) makes states harder keep consistent.
 Instead, pass the object into an action and have the state machine set it on some controller.

-#### Call Actions only on the Storyboard
+#### Call Actions only on the State Manager

-The outside world (routes, controllers, etc.) should call actions only on the storyboard.
-The storyboard can delegate that action to its states if the logic is complex.
+The outside world (routes, controllers, etc.) should call actions only on the state manager.
+The state manager can delegate that action to its states if the logic is complex.

 ### Patterns